tkn-tub/gr-gym/README.md

 Installation
 ============

-In order tu rin gr-gym you need to install both OpenAI Gym and Gnu Radio.
+In order to run gr-gym you need to install both OpenAI Gym and Gnu Radio.
+Moreover in order to run the 802.11p example you need additional Gnu Radio blocks.
-Please, first get and install OpenAI Gym.
-Perhaps, you should do the installation in a new virtual python environment.
-You find OpenAI Gym here: https://github.com/openai/gym
-Next, you need an installation of GNU-Radio.
-For linux, you can use the official GNU-Radio packet repository.
-Here, you find information for the installation of GNU-Radio: https://wiki.gnuradio.org/index.php/UbuntuInstall
-If you want to use the IEEE 802.11p example, you have to install the GNU-Radio blocks of Bastian Bloessl.
-See his github repository for the code and more information: https://github.com/bastibl/gr-ieee802-11

 1. Install dependencies for Gnu Radio
 ```